maidsafe/sn_browser/README.md

 # Peruse

-An electron web browser for extensibility.
+An electron web browser with the intention extensibility.

 ## TODO

-- Add icons
-- Add tab functionality
-- Add context menu
+- general cleanup of logging / code
+- implement basic example of extensibility

 - Add shortcuts for common cases
     - Favourites
     - To address bar

-THE REST

 - CSS
     - Add PostCSS